逆天

 Mind-blowing / Outrageous / Defying Heaven

 Literally meaning 'defy the heavens,' 逆天 is the Chinese internet's all-purpose hyperbole button.
-It can describe something so absurdly bad it breaks your brain, or so impressively good it feels cosmically unfair.
+Emerging around 2021, it can describe something so absurdly bad it breaks your brain, or so impressively good it feels cosmically unfair.
 Think of it as 'absolutely unhinged' or 'next-level insane' — context decides whether it's a compliment or a complaint.
 Gen-Z netizens deploy it to react to everything from a jaw-dropping life hack to a bafflingly stupid policy.

 Cultural Context